shreeya-at-git/countries/README.md

 | `/alpha/{code}` | Lookup by ISO code |
 | `/region/{region}` | Filter by region |

-## What I Learned

-- How to make REST API calls from Python (`urllib`) and from the browser (`fetch`)
-- How to parse and display JSON data dynamically in the DOM
-- How to build a responsive, interactive browser UI with vanilla JS
-- API field filtering (using `?fields=`) to reduce payload size
-- Chaining async/await calls for a smooth UX

 ## Requirements

 - Python 3.6+ (standard library only)